 This more complete skip-level data could be used alongside the dump arrival data to estimate overfilling, underfilling and costs.

-Adding GPS trackers to trucks would be useful in estimating current operation, as well as in informing the optimization model on travel times, actual distances, time delays at the dump and at each skips etc. This is especially feasible with a small number of trucks.
+Adding GPS trackers to trucks would be useful in estimating current operation, as well as in informing the optimization model on travel times, actual distances, time delays at the dump and at each skip, etc. This methodology would be especially feasible with a small number of trucks.

 Qualitative and quantitative surveys could be used to get the impressions of customers and workers on the operation of the service and ideas on how it could run better.